MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Remove-AzureVMDscExtension.md

 PS C:\>Remove-AzureVMDscExtension -VM $VM | Update-AzureVM
 ```

-This command removes an azure_2 DSC extension from a virtual machine.
+This command removes an Azure DSC extension from a virtual machine.

 ## PARAMETERS